 There are two key aspects to building a successful company culture.
 The first is creating a fun and relaxed atmosphere where your employees love coming to work each day.
 The second is creating an environment where your employees collaborate with each other, are challenged to work hard and improve, and are accountable to themselves and the team on a daily basis.

-Below are three key building blocks we used that are easy to implement without having to invest time or money in training.
+Here are three key building blocks we used that are easy to implement without having to invest time or money in training:

-According to New York Times Best Selling author, Jim Collins, in Good to Great: Why Some Companies Make the Leap...and Others Don't, every organization that achieved greatness first built a culture of discipline.
+1. Culture of discipline.
+According to New York Times best-selling author Jim Collins of Good to Great: Why Some Companies Make the Leap...and Others Don't, every organization that achieved greatness first built a culture of discipline.
 For us, this consisted of conducting regular morning meetings, changing our dress code, and most importantly holding everyone accountable on a daily basis.

-At first it was just a few people in the company who met for early meetings and as the energy started growing, the gatherings quickly spread to every department.
-The meetings evolved into huddles, or short, but high-energy meetings.
+- 8 a.m. huddles.
+At first it was just a few people in the company who met for early meetings, but as the energy started growing, the gatherings quickly spread to every department.
+The meetings evolved into huddles -- short but high-energy meetings.
 Huddling is one of the simplest and effective ways to build creative energy and focus within your company.
 Employees who show up to early meetings demonstrate a commitment to the company and to their fellow team members.

+- Inform of uniforms.
 Our employees hardly ever interact with our customers.
 Even so, our policy is that all employees must wear business attire every day.
 We implemented this policy was implemented nearly two years ago, and the effect has been a more professional and collegiate working environment.
-All interactions — be they in person, by phone, or through email — have an elevated level of professionalism.
+All interactions -- in person, by phone or through email -- have an elevated level of professionalism.

-Later, we created a shared Google doc where everyone had access to see what their team members were accomplishing each day.
-This helped managers to work one on one with employees who were struggling by giving them clear direction on setting their daily agenda.
+Later, we created a shared Google document where everyone had access to see what their team members were accomplishing each day.
+This helped managers to work one-on-one with employees who were struggling by giving them clear direction on setting their daily agenda.
 This accountability led to greater productivity in every department.

 Over time, our employees learned to put together full plans before approaching managers with new ideas.
 The trade off is that when someone has a good plan, we implement it, even if we're not 100 percent sure it will work.
 We trust that we have an internal partner vested in making sure the plan is successful.
 We've implemented several successful employee plans including a live event series, expanding to a new state, and launching an iPad app.